 Know Your “No-Zone”

 Every vehicle has it’s blind spots, but not all car drivers realize what these “No-Zones” are, which means a commercial driver has to be vigilant in monitoring these ares to keep the road safe.
 As a car driver, keep in mind that if you can’t see a truck’s mirror, they can’t see you, and you should move into the truck’s “Visibility-Zone” as soon as you can.

 Falling asleep at the wheel is one of the leading causes of accidents on the highway.
 From things as simple as chewing gum or playing music, to pulling over to catch a nap or grabbing some coffee, it is important to take care of yourself and help cut down on the number of risks out there on the road.
 No deadline is worth putting yourself or others in danger.

 It is not always easy to keep enough space between you and the vehicle in front of you.
 If there is heavy traffic, or if there is an aggressive driver on the road, cars may cut in front of you.
 But if you hit somebody in a rear-end collision, you will most likely be considered “at fault”.
 Cars should always keep in mind that large commercial vehicles must continuously drive on the defensive, with enough space around them to navigate through in case of emergency.

 It is important for cars to be aware of a commercial vehicle’s capabilities and limitations in order to prevent accidents on the road.
 For more tips and tricks check out the links below.

 Have you or a loved one been in an accident involving a commercial vehicle?
-Contact the law offices of Frank D. Penney for more information and help.
+Contact Frank Penney Injury Lawyers for more information and help.